shahkarKhan24/Sentiment-Analysis-With-LSTMs/README.md

 ## Sentiment-Analysis-With-LSTMs
-In this Repo I Designed two models to detect Sentiment Analysis given a small dataset.
+In this Repo I designed two models to detect Sentiment Analysis given a small dataset.

 **Introduction**:
 The task that I am working on is like a sentiment analysis given a certain sentence.
 I must design a model to predict the sentiment of that sentence i.e. neutral or hateful.